 16.1 Definition and Purpose

 A Relative is a grandparent or any other person related to another by blood or affinity or a person who is not so related to the child but has a close relationship with the child or the child’s family.
-(RSMo 210.265.2) This designation applies to homes who apply to care for children for whom the agency has legal custody.
+A foster parent or kinship caregiver with whom a child has resided for nine months or more is a person who has a close relationship with the child.
+The status of a grandparent shall not be affected by the death or dissolution of the marriage of a son or daughter (RSMo 210.265.2).
+This designation applies to homes who apply to care for children for whom the agency has legal custody.
 Relative care is the least restrictive family-like setting for children requiring out-of-home placement.

 Regardless of which of the five permanency options; Reunification, Adoption, Guardianship, Placement with Fit and Willing Relative, or Another Planned Permanent Living Arrangement (APPLA), is being considered for a foster youth, relative care is the placement of preference and should, if at all possible, be pursued prior to making any other type of out-of-home placement, unless a court determines that placing a foster youth with a relative is not in the best interest of that foster youth.
 The court must make specific findings on the record detailing why placement with a relative is not in the best interest of the foster youth.